-- 6.11.
-This Plan reintroduces settlement boundaries: these are shown on the Policies Map (see Part E).
-The supporting Settlement Boundaries Evidence Report (June 2022) provides background information to the process. - 6.12.
-The primary purposes of settlement boundaries, and the policies which apply within and outside them, are to prevent the spread of development into the countryside thereby conserving its intrinsic character and beauty15; to maintain the essential character of each settlement; and to control the growth within and outside each settlement in accordance with the settlement hierarchy in policy LP1.
+- 6.11 This Plan reintroduces settlement boundaries: these are shown on the Policies Map (see Part E).
+The supporting document provides background information to the process.
+However, because of the way in which many Fenland villages have evolved there is not always a clearly defined built form or village core, and there is therefore a need to allow some development within the settlement hinterland where this respects and reinforces local distinctiveness. - 6.12 The primary purposes of settlement boundaries, and the policies which apply within and outside them, is to carefully manage new development in the countryside thereby balancing the need for housing and employment growth with conserving its intrinsic character and beauty15; to maintain the essential character of each settlement; and to manage the growth within and outside each settlement in accordance with the settlement hierarchy in Policy LP1.
 Policy LP18 (Development in the Countryside) sets out further criteria for considering development in the countryside.
-All other residential development outside of a settlement boundary will, by definition, be contrary to the vision, objectives, development strategy and policies of this Local Plan. - 6.13.
-However, recognising the traditional pattern of development in the area and to allow for some flexibility, the Policies Map identifies areas of land suitable for frontage infill development.
-Policy LP1 explains that within the defined frontage areas land on the edge of some settlements could be suitable for small scale frontage infill development outside of the defined boundary.
-These frontage infill sites could be suitable for self-build or custom build homes as set out in Policy LP13. - 6.14.
-As part of the Settlement Boundary Review, an assessment of suitable frontage areas was undertaken.
-The following criteria was used to identified frontage/infill areas.
-The areas: - must adjoin the defined settlement boundary and existing frontage development; - must include suitable vehicular accesses and pedestrian access, - must not extend into areas of flood risk; - must have a clearly defined end point, such as a dwelling or farm building, a road or ditch, and not extend obtrusively into the open countryside. - cannot result in the coalescence of settlements or loss of important gaps within or between settlements: - must take into account the landscape impact and important views; - must take into account the historic environment if adjacent to a conservation area or setting of any listed buildings; - 6.15.
-This approach is not suitable for all villages due to the characteristics and constraints of each settlement, such as flood risk, but is intended to provide some level of flexibility.
-They will form additional windfall sites.
-The identified frontage areas are not expected or required to come forward as Local Plan allocations and therefore do not count as part of the overall housing provision.
+All other residential development not in accordance with Policies LP1 and LP18 will, by definition, be contrary to the vision, objectives, development strategy and policies of this Local Plan. - 6.13 Recognising the traditional pattern of development in the area, Policy LP1 enables appropriate sites outside the settlement boundary but within the settlement hinterland to come forward for frontage development for up to 3 new homes.
+These frontage sites could be suitable for self-build or custom build homes as set out in Policy LP13.
+The provision of prestige or executive homes would also be particularly welcomed (defined as houses falling within council tax bands G and H). - 6.14 This approach is not suitable for all villages due to the characteristics and constraints of each settlement but is intended to provide some level of flexibility.
 They will form additional windfall sites.